Brighton Sunday Market

 How many stallholders’ sites are available at Brighton Sunday Market?

-The back oval of Brighton Secondary School can hold approximately 220 sites.
-The number of stallholders that can be accommodated on a given Sunday depends on the condition of the grounds, weather forecasts and any restrictions due to building works etc. Brighton Sunday Market's 'capacity' is set in conjunction with the school's groundskeeper in the days immediately prior to each event.
+Brighton Secondary School can hold approximately 50 sites.
+The number of stallholders that can be accommodated on a given Sunday is set in conjunction with the school's groundskeeper in the days immediately prior to each event.
+Please check our Facebook page for the latest information specific to each event.

 Is there anything I can’t sell at Brighton Sunday Market?

-Illegal, dangerous or offensive items cannot be sold at Brighton Sunday Market: eg. firearms, livestock, medicines, pirated software, pirated CDs and DVDs, alcohol, pornography, tobacco and weapons.
+Illegal, dangerous or offensive items cannot be sold at Brighton Sunday Market: e.g. firearms, livestock, therapeutic goods, including medicines, vitamins and nutritional supplements, pirated software, pirated CDs and DVDs, any materials rated R 18+, alcohol, pornography, tobacco, vaping fluids, and weapons or any other material deemed objectionable.
 If you wish to sell 'prescribed items' you will have to provide personal contact details.
 Selling of lottery tickets is not permitted without prior agreement with Brighton Sunday Market management.

 Can I sell food/drinks at Brighton Sunday Market?